heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1874.* The London Pneumatic Despatch Company raises the extravagant sum of £150,000 for an underground network of pneumatic tubes to distribute London's mail.
+*1874.* The Post Office pays the London Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground network of pneumatic tubes to distribute London’s mail.
-Construction commences in 1863 with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile distant.
+Construction commences in 1863 with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile hence.
-The network makes it past Holborn, as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
+The network makes it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
 Although the Post Office uses it in a desultory fashion for a few years, like a child